linli2492/DataAnalyticsAndVisualization/README.md

 I specialize in transforming vast and complex data sets into actionable insights that provide a real edge to firms and their clients.

 With a 6-year career in financial markets (with BlackRock, Franklin Templeton, and S&P Global among my former employers), my ability to work with data structures, coupled with a deep knowledge of capital markets, allows me to uncover patterns and insights that are often overlooked.

-Currently, I am applying these skills as a day trader, utilizing both fundamental and quantitative analysis to create trading algorithms that identify high-probability opportunities in the markets with an asymmetric risk-reward ratio.